 A good report explains what happened and what you thought was going to happen.
 Tell us exactly what versions of the different components you used and take us step by step through what you do to get the problem.

 After you submit a bug report, you can expect there to be follow-up questions or perhaps requests that you try out varies things and tasks in order for the developer to be able to narrow down the suspects and make sure your problem is being cornered in properly.

 A bug report that is submitted but is abandoned by the submitter risks getting closed if the developer fails to understand it, fails to reproduce it or faces other problems when working on it.
-Don't abandon your report!
+Do not abandon your report!

 Report curl bugs in the curl bug tracker on github!

 Testing software thoroughly and properly is a lot of work.
 Testing software that runs on dozens on operating systems and dozens of CPU architectures, with server implementations with their owns sets of bugs and interpretations of the specs, is even more work.

 The curl project has a test suite that iterates over all existing test cases, runs the test and verifies that the outcome is the correct one and that no other problem happened, like a memory leak or something fishy in the protocol layer.